What is a personal finance app

 The options here will be

-If you are intending to release a personal finance app for Android and iOS simultaneously you may choose either cross-platform approach or PWA.
+If you intend to release a personal finance app for Android and iOS simultaneously, you may choose either a cross-platform approach or PWA.
 However, one cannot upload progressive web apps to the App Store, so we recommend choosing the first option.
 Cross-platform development reduces time and costs, as you hire just one team that uses the same codebase for various platforms.
 Besides, you can create a unified design for all these platforms.

 5 steps to make a financial app for budget planning